Changissnz/selfinterest/README.md

 progress of time, have accumulated artificial axioms of decorum and operation, garnering social acceptability and lessening potential chaos, that become second-nature to their approach for these activities.
-In turn, traditions are retained on how politics is supposed to work, and the kinds of artistic expression that can never be of the orthodox to certain regions.
+In turn, traditions are retained on how politics is supposed to work and the kinds of artistic expression that can never be of the orthodox to certain regions.
 Artificial axioms of tradition are so reinforced in some areas that many human beings no longer feel the need to mention the fact that these artificial axioms are second nature,